 - Particle Physics

-- Practical work is assessed throughout the course and at the end you will get a 'Practical Endorsement' alongside your A Level.
+- Practical work is assessed throughout the course and it earns you a 'Practical Endorsement' alongside your A Level

 Grade 6 in GCSE Physics and another Science GCSE or 2 x Grade 6 in GCSE Combined Science.Students may also need to attend additional Maths support class, as required.